#1: Where can I find the string and cable length of my bow?

 If your bow requires the use of a bow press to service it and you are not confident that you have access to the correct bow press, see your local Darton dealer.
 If you can’t get the service required, call Darton Customer Service and arrange to send your bow in for inspection and service.

 #14: Can I use the STS system that is mounted to the cable rod on my older model Darton bow?

-#15: I am just starting out in Aarchery; which Darton bow would best be suited for me?
+#15: I am just starting out in archery; which Darton bow would be best suited for me?

 #16: How many turns can I back my DS-3800 out?

-A: Loosen the 4 bolts that secure the side of each limb pocket and the 2 set screws that lock the limb bolts in place.
+Loosen all bolts that secure the side of each limb pocket to the riser and any set screws that lock the limb bolts in place.
 Tighten each limb bolt clockwise until tight, first the top limb than the bottom limb, 1 turn at a time.
 Count the number of turns so you can readjust your bow to the same peak weight, if desired.
 Next, back each limb bolt out, one turn at a time, to a maximum of 4 turns.
 More than 4 turns will result in damage to the limb pocket and possible damage to the limbs.
 Be sure to re-tighten all limb pocket bolts and limb bolt set screws when you re-adjust to your desired shooting weight.

 #17: How can I get information about my older Darton bow and determine when it was manufactured?

-A: Darton catalogs are archived on the website showing bows manufactured back to 1965.
-In addition to the information shown in the catalogs, there are charts included in the ‘Product’ section listing string and cable specs and related info going back to 1975.
+Darton catalogs are archived on the website showing bows manufactured back to 1965.
+In addition to the information shown in the catalogs, there are charts included in the ‘Support’ section listing string and cable specs and related info going back to 1975.